super-heavy-milk/blog/content/posts/rollback-k8s-deployment.md

 ---
-title: 'Rollback a K8S deployment'
+title: "Rollback a K8S deployment"
 date: 2024-02-20T10:50:29-04:00
 slug: 2024-02-20-rollback-a-k8s-deployment
+summary: "This is a nice 'lil script for rolling back a kubernetes deployment."
 draft: true
 categories:
   - programming
   - devops
 tags:
   - fzf
   - bash
   - k8s
 ---

 This is a nice 'lil script for rolling back a k8s deployment.